Kemtai Adaptive Home Exercise Platform review

 It took a few minutes to adjust the webcam angle and distance so that I could see myself on screen from head to toe; the workout won’t start until Kemtai can identify your whole body.
 Once it begins, you’re given an individual score (from 1 to 100) based on how close your form matches the movements of the trainer.
 As I tested out Kemtai’s AI software, attempting to achieve the perfect form with each subsequent rep was a genuinely fun/challenging experience — and as a bonus, higher scores added an extra dopamine dump.

 Futuristic as it may be, Kemtai’s AI software is constantly being tweaked by their development team, and it isn’t perfect.
-I often had to reposition my body — and sometimes my laptop screen — mid-workout so that the webcam could pick up the proper movements.
-The software had some trouble registering my limbs for a variety of floor-based exercises, such as pushups and situps.
+I often had to reposition my body — and sometimes my laptop screen — mid-workout for my webcam to pick up the proper movements.
+The software also had some trouble registering my limbs for a variety of floor-based exercises, such as pushups and situps.
 In the settings, you can allow Kemtai to record your sessions for their development team, which should result in an improved user experience moving forward.

 Subscribers also get access to Kemtai Challenges, which are connected to user-based leaderboards, giving you a neat visual of how your form stacks up against other fitness-minded folks.
 The scores themselves are somewhat arbitrary, since they’re based on Kemtai’s internal algorithms, but the longer you use the app, the more you’ll be able to chart your progress.
-It’s an interesting way to visualize your progression, and it genuinely helps tweak your form if your symmetry is a little off-kilter.
+It’s an interesting way to visualize your progression, and it really does help tweak your form if your symmetry is a little off-kilter.

 After experimenting with Kemtai Now and a few other workouts, I tried out the Total Challenge, a two-minute circuit consisting of jumping jacks, standing bicycle crunches, and squats.
 When I was done, my score was added to the leaderboard, which had 81 participants, and an average score of 51.

-As of this writing, there were seven personal trainers and 88 total classes to choose from, but the company plans on partnering with a variety of new trainers and physical therapists soon.
+As of this writing, there were eight personal trainers and 84 total classes to choose from, but the company plans on partnering with a variety of new trainers and physical therapists soon.
 In short, it’s a promising platform designed to grow with you and augment your weekly workout routine.

 Verdict